-Before posting second story from my Food Blog Forum trip, I would like to share with you the recipe for this moist and colorful cake, which I find perfectly fitting beginning of September.
+Before posting the second story from my Food Blog Forum trip, I would like to share with you the recipe for this moist and colorful cake, which I find the perfectly fitting beginning of September.
 If you like carrot cake, this one would also match your taste.
-Don't be afraid to use too many vegetables, they all blend together beautifully.
-Let's celebrate first day of the harvest season with this cake (please scroll down for the recipe).
+Don’t be afraid to use too many vegetables, they all blend together beautifully.
+Let’s celebrate the first day of the harvest season with this cake (please scroll down for the recipe).

 Next day of our culinary adventure begins at the legendary Highland Brewing Company.
 Amazing local restaurants have served us many delicious dishes.
 For three hours we were able to taste the finest Asheville has to offer, paired with light and dark beers.
 It was quite a feast one would not forget for a while.
-However, the people made the event special - everyone so welcoming and friendly, sharing their experience with us and happy to tell us more about food world of North Carolina.
+However, the people made the event special – everyone so welcoming and friendly, sharing their experience with us and happy to tell us more about the food world of North Carolina.
 I hope you can get a feel of how grand this event was for me!

 A scratch-made buttermilk biscuit, with duck leg & liver terrine, spare rib jam, peach-pepper jelly, and shaved jalapeño.
 This dish from The Junction was amazing.
 Thank you chef Chad Kelly!

 Asheville Bee Charmer is a locally owned company offered a unique experience and an interesting taste of the world through honey, all from the comforts of honey tasting bar.